-(2) Taxes apportioned to a property under subsection (1) are the taxes payable in respect of the property
+(2) Taxes apportioned to a property under subsection (1) are the taxes payable in respect of the property in the year for which they are apportioned.

 (3) The assessor must provide the tax administrator with the assessed values necessary to calculate the proportions of taxes referred to in subsection (1).